ejgallego/coq-lsp/CONTRIBUTING.md

 Emacs support is a goal of `coq-lsp`, so if you find any trouble using `eglot` or `lsp-mode` with `coq-lsp`, please don't hesitate to open an issue.

-# VIM
+## VIM

-`coq-lsp` should also run on VIM.
+You should be able to use `coq-lsp` with VIM.

-VIM/NeoVIM support is a goal of `coq-lsp`, so if you find any trouble using `coq-lsp` with VIM/NeoVIM, please don't hesitate to open an issue.
+VIM support is a goal of `coq-lsp`, so if you find any trouble using `coq-lsp` with VIM, please don't hesitate to open an issue.